gelsogrove/shopME/finalproject-AG/PRD.md

 - Performance analytics to measure engagement
 - A/B testing functionality to optimize messaging
 - Compliance tools for opt-in/opt-out management

+Note: While the infrastructure design may consider future push notification capabilities, the actual implementation of this feature is deferred to post-MVP releases.

 ## UI Pages and Components